 People who are experiencing chronic pain do not only suffer physically; this problem also impacts a person’s psychology and thus, affecting his or her quality of life if not given proper solution.
 Mental health is interconnected and also depends on our physical health that’s why if we don’t know how to deal about it psychologically, having chronic pain will surely bring troubles on our mental aspect; therefore affecting our capacity to deal and cope with challenges and daily tasks.

 The Important Role of Rest

-If you are experiencing chronic pain, the first thing you might need to do is make sure you can rest well anytime you want or when it’s necessary.
+If you are experiencing chronic pain, the first thing you might need to do is make sure you can rest well anytime you want or when it’s necessary, also CBD oil can help with chronic pain.
 This is because rest is very important for our body to fight inflammation and even diseases that are causing pain in the first place.
 Enough rest and sleep help strengthen our immune system and strong immune response facilitates healing and prevent inflammation.
 It is important to have a good sleep especially during the evening, where having a totally dark room is possible.
 The absence of light during our sleep enables the melatonin in our body to do it’s role in healing.

 Why Mind Your Diet?

 However, to be able to have enough rest, of course it is necessary to be mindful about your diet.
 As we all know already, there are certain foods that affect our body’s ability to easily put itself to rest.
 For example, if you can’t avoid drinking caffeinated beverages, make sure you only consume very little so that it cannot totally affect your sleeping pattern.
 However, the best thing to do really is to avoid it or just consume it very rarely, in a very small amount.
 So this is why proper nutrition that are high with vitamins and minerals is very important to have not only that it facilitates good rest for our body and for our brain but is also lessens or even alleviates the suffering caused by chronic pain.